Our pipelines provide an underground network for the safe movement of refined petroleum products.

 - Free “One Call” utility notification services provide specific details about the location of pipelines and other utilities to reduce the risk of damage and promote safe excavation practices.

-- TNPI’s pipelines are regulated by the National Energy Board in Ontario and Quebec, and by the Alberta Energy Regulator in Alberta.
+- TNPI’s pipelines are regulated by the Canada Energy Regulator in Ontario and Quebec, and by the Alberta Energy Regulator in Alberta